antoniojbt/project_quickstart/README.rst

 Other similar packages:

 I discovered CookieCutter_ while working on this.
-It does what I have setup here better, with useful features, flexibility and many templates for different types of projects.
+It probably does what I have setup here better, with useful features, flexibility and many templates for different types of projects.

 .. _CookieCutter: https://github.com/audreyr/cookiecutter-pypackage